Internal Links

 With an SBIG ST9XE CCD this gives me a field of 13' x 13'.

 to use for lunar and planetary work.
 I unreservedly endorse Orion Optics' Newtonian mirrors.
-I tend to use my 12" LX200 for limited

 telescope builders Rob (mounts) and Jim (optics) Hysom, formerly AE of Luton;